cosminbasca/surfrdf/docs/source/resources_classes.rst

 	http://john.com/me

 RDF triples that describe this resource are available as object attributes.
-SuRF follows "prefix_predicate" convention for attribute names, thus:
+SuRF follows "prefix_predicate" convention for attribute names.
+These attributes are instances of :class:`surf.resource.value.ResourceValue` class.
+They are list-like, with some extra convenience functions:

 .. doctest::